Lupin3000/BullDog/README.md

 the woof.txt (_text file_)...

 ```
-# This is my test script
+# This is a simple barking script for macOS
 [CMD] GUI SPACE
 Terminal
 [CMD] ENTER